View Document Text

 including a copy of each proxy statement received, a record of each vote cast, a copy of any document

 client request for information on how the adviser voted proxies.
-If our firm has a conflict of interest in
+SGCo has processes in place to address

-Clients may obtain a copy of our complete proxy voting policies and procedures by contacting Mike
+Clients may obtain a copy of our complete proxy voting policies and procedures by contacting SGCo using

 We will neither advise nor act on behalf of the client in legal proceedings involving companies whose

-in class action settlements.
-If desired, clients may direct us to transmit copies of class action notices to
+class action settlements.
+If desired, clients may direct us to transmit copies of class action notices to the

-the client or a third party.
-Upon such direction, we will make commercially reasonable efforts to forward
+client or a third party.
+Upon such direction, we will make commercially reasonable efforts to forward such

 As an advisory firm that has discretionary authority or client accounts, we are also required to disclose any